 5 Things to Keep in Mind When Working Out During Pregnancy

 As I was doing my research of safe ways to continue working out during pregnancy, I came across loads of advice both from health professionals and women who have already gone through this.
 Most of it can be boiled down to these five tips:

 The first sign of this happening may be feeling dizzy, however if you don’t change the position, you may pass out.
 Still want to do bench presses?
 Just raise the angle of the bench and proceed with caution.

 This could spell trouble if we’re loading our core with weight without bracing it first – who wants to throw their back out at the gym during pregnancy?
 For the same reason, some exercises that make us turn to the side while holding a weight (think Russian twists) should be avoided as well.

 (I know, this sounds pretty cliche 🙂 ).
 Now it’s more important than ever to watch your form, listen to your breathing, take longer breaks between sets, go down in weight if the previously comfortable number doesn’t feel right anymore, etc. I talked about this in more detail in my post about running during pregnancy.
 Pregnancy is not the time to push for PRs!
-There will always be time to kick some a$$ later, but for now, our goal is to stay active, strong and healthy while safely growing a human inside of us.Working out during #pregnancy: kick a$$ later, stay active & healthy now!
-Click To Tweet
+There will always be time to kick some a$$ later, but for now, our goal is to stay active, strong and healthy while safely growing a human inside of us.

 In my next post, I’ll be sharing my typical workouts that I’ve done in each trimester of my pregnancy – stay tuned!

-Know someone who may find this post useful?
-Share it with them!
-And stick around for more awesomeness – subscribe to Vegan Runner Eats in the top right corner of this page to receive the latest posts, or follow the blog on Facebook, Twitter, Google+ and Instagram!
+If you’ve enjoyed this post, share it with your friends on social media!
+And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free one-week vegan dinner meal plan as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.